ThbltLmr/yt-term/ARTICLE.md

 <EXCALIDRAW>

 ## Shutting down the program at the end of the video
 Finally, we need to shut down all our threads as we finish receiving, processing and outputting data.
-The easiest way I thought of was to create channels, that upstream threads could use to signal downstream threads when done:
+The easiest way I thought of was to create channels that upstream threads could use to signal downstream threads when done:
 - The threads responsible for starting the `yt-dlp` and `FFmpeg` processes signal they're done when both subprocesses are done and they've stored the leftover data in the first queues;
-- The thread responsible for creating graphics escape codes shutdowns when the upstream thread is done and the RGB data queue is empty;
+- The thread responsible for creating graphics escape codes shuts down when the upstream thread is done and the RGB data queue is empty;
-- The thread that fills the 'ready to play' queue shut downs when the encoding thread is done, the audio receiving thread is done, and both of the corresponding queues are empty;
+- The thread that fills the 'ready to play' queue shuts down when the encoding thread is done, the audio receiving thread is done, and both of the corresponding queues are empty;
-- The overall program shutdowns when the 'ready to play' queues are empty and the thread filling them is done as well.
+- The overall program shuts down when the 'ready to play' queues are empty and the thread filling them is done as well.

 ## Demo and next steps
 Here is a short demo of our terminal streaming video player: